takam3g/takam3g/README.md

   - Shelff([Mobile](https://github.com/samvvw/shelff-app) [Back-End](https://github.com/samvvw/shelff-server)): Mobile App to organize and track the shelf life of your food inventory
     - Build with React Native with Expo for mobile, Node.js with TypeScript for Back-End
-    - Worked as a Front-End Developer, collaborating with three fellow developers, and four designers (School Project / Jan-Apr 2022)
+    - Worked as a Front-End Developer, collaborating with three fellow developers, and three designers (School Project / Jan-Apr 2022)

   - [Qafa](https://github.com/samvvw/coffee-connect): Web App to connect local specialty coffee farmers with coffee consumers globally
     - Build with MERN stack
-    - Worked as a Full-Stack Developer, collaborating with three fellow developers, and four designers (School Project / Sep-Dec 2021)
+    - Worked as a Full-Stack Developer, collaborating with three fellow developers, and three designers (School Project / Sep-Dec 2021)

 <h2>Connect with me:</h2>